Real simple modules over simply-laced quantum affine algebras and categorifications of cluster algebras: Introduction

 Cluster algebras were introduced in \cite{FZ02} by Fomin and Zelevinsky as a tool for studying canonical bases and total positivity from Lie theory.
 Later, quantum cluster algebras, as quantum counterparts of cluster algebras of geometric type, were introduced by Berenstein and Zelevinsky \cite{BZ05}.
+An additive categorification of cluster algebras, the cluster categories, was established in \cite{BMRRT06,CCS06,Amiot}.
+This provided a fruitful connection to the representation theory of finite-dimensional algebras.
+On the other hand, a monoidal categorification of cluster algebras was obtained in \cite{HL10} using representations of quantum affine algebras.